MicrosoftDocs/visualstudio-docs/docs/install/modify-visual-studio.md

   - "pt-br"
   - "tr-tr"
 ---
-# Modify Visual Studio 2017 RC
+# Modify Visual Studio 2017 by adding or removing workloads and components
-Not only have we made is easier for you to personalize Visual Studio to match the tasks you want to accomplish, we’ve also made it easier to modify Visual Studio, too.
+Not only have we made is easier for you to personalize Visual Studio to match the tasks you want to accomplish, we’ve also made it easier to customize Visual Studio, too.
 No more looking in Control Panel to do so; simply start the new Visual Studio installer and make the changes you want.

 Here's how.

 ## Modify workloads
  Workloads contain the features you need for the programming language or platform that you are using.
 Use workloads to modify Visual Studio so that it supports the work you want to do, when you want to do it.